 - New integrated card: Tokutei Zairyu Card — merges Residence Card and My Number Card.
 Optional in 2026.

 - Healthcare check-in: Moving to My Number card scanning.
-Old paper insurance cards being phased out.
+Paper insurance cards being phased out.

 - Get your My Number card: Ward office, free, 2–4 weeks.
 Bring Residence Card and photo.